 We require one week’s advance payment to begin a project.
 In successive working weeks, we invoice every Friday.
 Because we bill by the week, we do not itemize our invoices.
 We keep things simple for us and our clients and charge one amount per developer, per week.

 Slack is our preferred chat system.
 Each project receives a private chat room that brings together our developers and project stakeholders.
 This chat room is used to deliver all of our communications.
-We use Slack integrations extensively to notify us when important events occur.
+We try to use chat as much as possible so we can communicate frequently and informally.

 Example events include:

 - Staging/production deployment notifications